Film Spoilers and

 The Sheriff continued to investigate the mysterious rash of frequent murders (often with their deaths photographed by the participating onlookers).
 There were some memorable gruesome killings - all of strangers passing through town:

-Gillis began to suspect Dobbs after digging up George LeMoyne's coffin and finding only his wrapped-up heart inside.
-After a background check, it was determined that Dobbs was formerly a Providence, Rhode Island pathologist who had been dismissed about 10 years earlier for conducting unauthorized autopsies in the county morgue.
+Gillis began to suspect Dobbs after digging up "Freddie's" (George LeMoyne's) coffin and finding only his wrapped-up heart inside.
+After a background check, it was determined that Dobbs was formerly a Providence, Rhode Island pathologist who had been dismissed about 10 years earlier for "unauthorized use of dead bodies" (autopsies) in the county morgue.
 He was censured by the medical association and left town.
 Dobbs had been experimenting on 'reanimating' the dead, and had performed the technique on Potters Bluff townsfolk - they were the 'undead' zombies who were responsible for the murders.

 The Sheriff watched B/W film footage of a past murder - during sex, Janet stabbed an unidentified male lover in the back with a dagger, and then other townsfolk aided her.
 In the morgue, the Sheriff confronted Dobbs with his suspected monstrous crimes against his wife.
-Dobbs admitted that Janet had been his first and favorite creation: "Janet, my crown jewel.
+Dobbs shockingly admitted that Janet had been his first and favorite creation: "Janet, my crown jewel.
 My very first."
 Dobbs played multiple reels of film of all of the murders that had occurred in town.
-"Look at them, Daniel.
-Look at my children...They had to be disfigured.
-Don't you see?
-I have to make them look like they used to look.
-That's my art..."

 He told how he had found Janet drowned in her car in Harris Creek and made her beautiful again as an 'undead' zombie: "Yes, she was, she is like all the others."
 He then told the distressed Sheriff about his 'black magic' art and his gift of Janet to Daniel: